Job smarts help you succeed at work. They help make your work more satisfying and make your employer realize you’re valuable.

 - Use your time properly.
 Be on time for work.
 Don’t spend hours socializing, take extra-long breaks, or use company time for personal business.
 Warn your employer if you know you’ll be late or absent.
 Use sick leave only when you’re sick.
 If you have trouble managing your time, there are several tools to help you out.

 - Be productive.
-Keep your work area neat and clean and do what you say you’ll do.
+Keep your work area neat and clean, even if you work from home.
+Do what you say you’ll do.
 Plan to do the most important tasks first.
 When you’ve finished one task, move to the next without waiting to be told.
 Finish crucial tasks even if you have to skip a break or stay past quitting time.
 Check the quality of your work and do your best.

 - Take responsibility.
 Be accountable for any mistakes you make.